 88 - When The People You Love Don’t Want You To Date

 Family and friends can certainly be very protective.
 They can resist out of concern about your well-being and fear that dating can bring additional challenges or heartbreak.
-It can be tough navigating those conversations and trying to convince them that dating was important to me.
+It can be tough navigating those conversations and trying to convince them that dating is important to you.

 Communication and trusting that people get you is key.
-Sometimes we need to educate my family and friends about disability inclusion, highlighting the fact that love can flourish regardless of physical or cognitive differences.
-We also may need to emphasize that by limiting dating options, they were inadvertently limiting my opportunities for personal growth, happiness, and independence.
+Sometimes we need to educate our family and friends about disability inclusion, highlighting the fact that love can flourish regardless of physical or cognitive differences.
+We also may need to emphasize that by limiting dating options, they are inadvertently limiting our opportunities for personal growth, happiness, and independence.
 And then sometimes we just say nothing.
-However, in our minds we say confidently “Watch me.”
+However, in our minds we say confidently, “Watch me.”

 For my family and friends, they saw my determination and the positive changes that dating brought into my life.
 I made a conscious effort to introduce them to my potential partners, so they could see the genuine connections we were building.
 They began to witness the joy and fulfillment that came from being in a loving relationship.
 Slowly but surely, their concerns began to fade away, and they started embracing my dating journey.